Signatures of topological phase transition on a quantum critical line: Curvature function

 This is the characteristic feature of topological transition at criticality through both the multicritical points $MC_{1,2}$.
 The curvature function of the generic model at criticality can be written using the critical line relations of the parameters.
 The pseudo-spin vectors on the two critical lines, $\Gamma_1=\pm(\Gamma_0+ \Gamma_2)$, of the model are $ \chi_{x} (k) =\Gamma_0 (1\pm \cos k) + \Gamma_2 (\cos 2k \pm \cos k),$ and $ \chi_{y} (k) = \Gamma_2 (\sin 2k \pm \sin k)\pm \Gamma_0 \sin k$.
 This defines curvature function on the critical lines $F(k,\mathbf{\Gamma}_{c})=F(k,\mathbf{\Gamma}_{\Gamma_1=\pm(\Gamma_0+ \Gamma_2)})$,

-The property in Eq.\ref{div-curvature-crit} can be observed to be obeyed by $F(k,\mathbf{\Gamma}_{\Gamma_1=\pm(\Gamma_0+ \Gamma_2)})$ as shown in the Fig.\ref{curve-MC}.
-It shows the critical behavior of curvature function around the multicritical points $MC_{1,2}$, which distinguish between distinct critical phases.
+The property in Eq.\ref{div-curvature-crit} can be observed to be obeyed by $F(k,\mathbf{\Gamma}_{\Gamma_1=\pm(\Gamma_0+ \Gamma_2)})$ as shown in the Fig.\ref{curve-MC}(b,c,d,e).
+They show the critical behavior of curvature function around the multicritical points $MC_{1,2}$, which distinguish between distinct critical phases.
 The peak of the curvature function tends to diverge as the parameters approach $MC_{1,2}$ from both sides at criticality.
 Both the criticalities exhibit the universal nature of curvature function around the multicritical points.

-The scenario around $MC_1$ on the critical line $\Gamma_1=-(\Gamma_0+\Gamma_2)$ shows the divergence in curvature function at the $k_0^{mc}=0$, as shown in Fig.\ref{curve-MC11}.
+The scenario around $MC_1$ on the critical line $\Gamma_1=-(\Gamma_0+\Gamma_2)$ shows the divergence in curvature function at the $k_0^{mc}=0$, as shown in Fig.\ref{curve-MC}(b).
 As the parameter $\Gamma_2$ is tuned towards its multicritical value (i.e $MC_1$) on both sides, the diverging peak of curvature function increases leading to a complete divergence at $MC_1$ and flips sign as the critical value is crossed.
 This signals the topological transition across $MC_1$ at criticality.
-Similar behavior of curvature function can be observed around $MC_1$ on the critical line $\Gamma_1=(\Gamma_0+\Gamma_2)$, for which the divergence occurs at $k_0^{mc}=\pi$, as shown in Fig.\ref{curve-MC12}.
+Similar behavior of curvature function can be observed around $MC_1$ on the critical line $\Gamma_1=(\Gamma_0+\Gamma_2)$, for which the divergence occurs at $k_0^{mc}=\pi$, as shown in Fig.\ref{curve-MC}(c).

-The nature of curvature function around $MC_2$ at both the criticalities share the same property of divergence and flipping of sign as shown in Fig.\ref{curve-MC21} and \ref{curve-MC22}.
-Note that, the $k_0^{mc}$, at which the diverging peak increases on approaching the multicritical value, is $k_0^{mc}=\pi$ instead of $k_0^{mc}=0$ for $\Gamma_1=-(\Gamma_0+\Gamma_2)$ (and $k_0^{mc}=0$ instead of $k_0^{mc}=\pi$ for $\Gamma_1=(\Gamma_0+\Gamma_2)$).
+The nature of curvature function around $MC_2$ at both the criticalities share the same property of divergence and flipping of sign as shown in Fig.\ref{curve-MC}(d) and \ref{curve-MC}(e).
+Note that, the $k_0^{mc}$ at which the diverging peak increases on approaching the multicritical value, is $k_0^{mc}=\pi$ instead of $k_0^{mc}=0$ for $\Gamma_1=-(\Gamma_0+\Gamma_2)$ (and $k_0^{mc}=0$ instead of $k_0^{mc}=\pi$ for $\Gamma_1=(\Gamma_0+\Gamma_2)$).
 This swapping of $k_0^{mc}$ occur as a consequence of the intersection of critical lines.
 Typically the multicritical point $MC_2$ is the same point for both the critical lines $\Gamma_1=\pm(\Gamma_0+\Gamma_2)$ in parameter space.
 These critical lines intersect each other at $MC_2$, which results in the swapping of respective $k_0^{mc}$ values.